pichim/PM2_PES_Board_Example/README.md

 # Under now circumstances leave the battery charger connected to the PES-Board when using the PES-Board of having it connected to your computer

+# Motor encoder soldering can be wrong.
+Do not assume that if you plug in one Motor and everything works you can the also use the same pings and everything works.
+You have to make sure that the physical rotation is according to your assumption and that a positive input leads to a positive change of increments.

 - FastPWM default pwm period is 50 mus

 ## Accounts